eugene-eeo/qd-quadtree/README.rst

     $ make install # first time
     $ make run

-- generates a 2D mesh
+- generates a 2D mesh with 1000 points
 - partitions the quadtree with the desired qd factors and records the:

   - no. of nodes in the tree
-  - total triangles scanned to locate 2000 points
+  - total triangles scanned to locate 2000 random points

 - generates subjectively nice graphs